hackingmaterials/rocketsled/docs_rst/index.rst

 Tutorial 0 - Quickstart
 -----------------------

-In the quickstart, we show how to use
+In the quickstart, we show how to use rocketsled's ``auto_setup`` to get up and running quickly, if your objective function is a python function.

 **Time to complete**: 2-5 min

-`Quickstart link will be here. <www.google.com>`_
+`Quickstart link will be here. <https://www.google.com>`_

 Tutorial 1 - Basic usage
 ------------------------